Skip to content

 Hedging with negative beta?

 Negative beta assets (gold, bear-market funds, certain hedges) reduce portfolio beta.
 80% S&P + 20% gold (beta -0.2): portfolio beta = 0.76.
 Lowers volatility but typically reduces returns too.
-Insurance has cost.
-Best when valuation suggests market overvalued - protective during crashes.
+These hedges cushion crashes but typically reduce returns the rest of the time, so the protection carries an ongoing cost.

 Related Calculators